What is a SEN Teaching Assistant Diploma?

 – Anxiety management techniques

-These special educational needs teaching assistant skills UK differentiate you from general teaching assistants.
+These special educational needs teaching assistant skills in the UK differentiate you from general teaching assistants.

 Behaviour Management and Emotional Support Skills